Mayankyadav123/heroku-mern/README.md

-Run MERN app out of the box with minimal setup
+Run MERN app out of the box, for deployment on Heroku - with minimal setup

-MUST HAVE heroku-cli installed and a CREDIT CARD on file with heroku to create a MongoDB (MongoLab - FREE)
+To deploy to Heroku you MUST HAVE the heroku-cli installed and a CREDIT CARD on file with Heroku to create a FREE MongoLab (MongoDB)

 Heroku uses a Credit Card as a form of validation